Lombiq/Orchard-UIKit/Lombiq.UIKit.Widgets/Readme.md

 The images can be placed in all directions of the content, or the first image can be used as a background.
 The latter is good for "hero" sections.
 Note that if the Image Position is set to "Behind", any images besides the first are ignored.

 The classes taxonomy can be used to add further styling instructions to the section from the admin UI.
 It uses the "tags" editor, so you can define additional classes on the fly.
 To use this, you have to create a Taxonomy content item and assign it to the Classes field.
 If you create the taxonomy from recipe, you can set its `ContentItemId` to `"sectionstylestaxonomy00000"`, or you can assign it in the Content Type Definitions admin UI as you would with any Taxonomy field.

+### Random Widget

+Lets you select one or more content types, then it will pick a random published content item from those types to display.
+You can specify the count to show several consecutive items from a random starting point, or even to retrieve all content items and then shuffle them into a random order.

+You can also specify the display type and group ID, for additional customization.

 ## Contributing and support